arturhoo/Como-nos-Sentimos/readme.md

 These instructions and the project itself were tested on Ubuntu Server 10.04.2 LTS

-To start off, setup your basic dev system environment
+To start off, setup your basic dev system environment.
+Make sure you follow the on-screen instructions

     $ sudo apt-get install mysql-server python-setuptools subversion python-svn mercurial git-core python-git bzr python-dev libmysqlclient-dev python-mysqldb